jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 			}
 		}

-The *onInitialize()* method must be used to mount request handlers on specific paths.
+Request handlers must be mounted on specific paths inside the *onInitialize()* method (or an error is reported).
 If the mount path (in this case "divide") doesn't begin with a slash ("/"), the path "/api/[major-version].[minor-version]/" is prepended automatically.
 So, "divide" becomes "/api/1.0/divide" in the code above, where the version *1.0* comes from the metadata returned by *DivideMicroservice*.
 The *same path* can be used to mount a single request handler for each HTTP method (GET, POST, DELETE).
 However, trying to mount two handlers for the same HTTP method on the same path will result in an error.

-The *gsonFactory()* factory method (not shown) can optionally provide a factory that creates configured *Gson* objects.
+The *gsonFactory()* factory method (not shown above) can optionally provide a factory that creates configured *Gson* objects.
 The *Gson* factory should extend the class *MicroserviceRestApplicationGsonFactory*.
 KivaKit will use this factory when serializing and deserializing JSON objects.

 The exact flow of control that occurs when a request is made to a KivaKit microservice, is detailed in the Javadoc for [*MicroserviceRestApplication*](https://github.com/Telenav/kivakit-extensions/blob/develop/kivakit-microservice/src/main/java/com/telenav/kivakit/microservice/rest/MicroserviceRestApplication.java).

 #### Microservlets

 *Microservlets* handle GET, POST and DELETE requests.
-They are mounted on paths the same way that request handlers.
-The main difference is that a microservlet can handle any or all HTTP methods at the same time, while request handlers only handle a single request method.
-In most cases, request handlers are more flexible and generally more useful than microservlets.
-The key use case for microservlets is that request handlers are implemented using an internal microservlet.
+They are mounted on paths in the same way that request handlers are mounted.
+But unlike a request handler, a microservlet can handle any or all HTTP request methods at the same time.
+Request handlers are more flexible and generally more useful than microservlets, so this information is mainly here for the sake of completeness.
+The key use case (the only one so far) for microservlets is that they are used to implement request handlers.
+You can see the internal microservlet for this in MicroserviceRestApplication in the method *mount(String path, Class<MicroservletRequest> requestType)*.

 #### Request Handlers

-The request handlers that are mounted on a *MicroserviceRestApplication* with calls to *mount(String path, Class&lt;MicroserviceRequest&gt; requestType)* come in three flavors, each of which is a subclass of *MicroserviceRequest*:
+Request handlers are mounted on a *MicroserviceRestApplication* with calls to *mount(String path, Class&lt;MicroserviceRequest&gt; requestType)*.
+They come in three flavors, each of which is a subclass of *MicroserviceRequest*:

 * MicroservletGetRequest
 * MicroservletPostRequest
 * MicroservletDeleteRequest

-Below, we see a POST request handler, *DivideRequest*, that divides to numbers.
+Below, we see a POST request handler, *DivideRequest*, that divides two numbers.
 The response is formulated by the nested class *DivideResponse*.
 An OpenAPI specification is generated using information from the *@OpenApi* annotations.
-The request performs self-validation by implementing the *Validatable* interface required by *MicroservletPostRequest*:
+Finally, the request performs self-validation by implementing the *Validatable* interface required by *MicroservletPostRequest*:

     @OpenApiIncludeType(description = "Request for divisive action")
     public class DivideRequest extends MicroservletPostRequest